Kentakoong/init-cloudtraining/lanta/readme-lanta.md

 ssh -L <PORT>:<HOST>:<PORT> <username>@lanta.nstda.or.th -i <path-to-private-key>
 ```

-Then open your browser and go to `localhost:<PORT>` to access the Jupyter Server.
+Then open your browser and go to `localhost:<PORT>`
+or copy the URL with the token from the slurm file and paste it into your browser.

 ## Stopping the Jupyter Server